simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 Function upload_notes() is used to transfer the raw clinical corpus to the CEDARS database.
 This would typically consist of a collection of clinical notes or radiology reports formatted as a dataframe with the follwing fields:

 "patient_id" Patient-specific unique identifier, typically a medical record number
-"text_id" Unique identifier for the text fragment
+"text_id" Unique identifier for the text segment
 "text" Text segment, can be a whole note or a section, sub-section etc.
 "text_date" Date of the clinical encounter or radiology test
 "doc_id" Unique identifier or the document
-"text_sequence" Optional, if a document contains more than one text fragment (each with a distinct text_id), this field indicates the order of the fragments/sections
+"text_sequence" Optional, if a document contains more than one text segment (each with a distinct text_id), this field indicates the order of the segments/sections
 "text_tag_1" Optional metadata, for example patient's name, medical professional name, note section name, etc.
 "text_tag_2" Optional metadata
 "text_tag_3" Optional metadata